jay-tux/BMPScript/README.md

 ***
 **WRITE_C**
 Prints up to three characters to ``stdout``, also without trailing newline.
-*Parameters (1-3):* up to three ASCII character values, respectively in the RED, GREEN and BLACK slots of the next pixel.
+*Parameters (1-3):* up to three ASCII character values, respectively in the RED, GREEN and BLUE slots of the next pixel.
 *Color Range:*   ``(32, 0, 0) -> (47, 255, 255)``
 ***
 **WRITE_LN**